Frequently Asked Questions (FAQ's)

 Because many of the IT professionals we work with are open to either consulting assignments or staff positions, we specialize in both areas.
 We also offer and recommend consult-to-hire arrangements.
 This lets both you the client and the applicant "test the water" to make sure there is a good fit.

-What is the process for utilizing Staff IT consultants?
+What is the process for utilizing OperationIT, formerly Staff IT, consultants?

 Tell us what you need.
 Whether it’s a Graphic Designer, Video Editor, Art Director, Pre-press specialist, or any other expert in an area of Creative Services, we can provide a qualified candidate quickly.